dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/configuring-parameters-for-web-package-deployment.md

 ## Conclusion

-This topic described the role of the *SetParameters.xm*l file and explained how it's generated when you build a web application project.
+This topic described the role of the *SetParameters.xml* file and explained how it's generated when you build a web application project.
 It explained how you can parameterize additional settings by adding a *parameters.xml* file to your project.
 It also described how you can modify the *SetParameters.xml* file as part of a larger, automated build process, by using the **XmlPoke** task in your project files.

 The next topic, [Deploying Web Packages](deploying-web-packages.md), describes how you can deploy a web package either by running the *.deploy.cmd* file or by using MSDeploy.exe commands directly.
 In both cases, you can specify your *SetParameters.xml* file as a deployment parameter.

 ## Further Reading

 For information on how to create web packages, see [Building and Packaging Web Application Projects](building-and-packaging-web-application-projects.md).
 For guidance on how to actually deploy a web package, see [Deploying Web Packages](deploying-web-packages.md).
-For a step-by-step walkthrough on how to create a *parameters.xml*file, see [How to: Use Parameters to Configure Deployment Settings When a Package is Installed](https://msdn.microsoft.com/en-us/library/ff398068.aspx).
+For a step-by-step walkthrough on how to create a *parameters.xml* file, see [How to: Use Parameters to Configure Deployment Settings When a Package is Installed](https://msdn.microsoft.com/en-us/library/ff398068.aspx).

 For more general information on parameterization in Web Deploy, see [Web Deploy Parameterization in Action](https://go.microsoft.com/?linkid=9805119) (blog post).